hmijail/drum/Details.md

 Remember that, as code evolves, DAs change, creating different possible paths for the solver.
 An AB whose DAs support each other but don't unduly widen the horizon would then create a robust path, resilient to small changes.
 In contrast, a member whose DAs only tangentially build on each other and that widen the horizon unnecessarily will be vulnerable, or even prone, to brittleness.

-While the first impulse might be to limit the length of members, and this might help somewhat indirectly, note that the length is not the real problem; the key consideration is whether the DAs in the AB build on each other robustly.
+While the first impulse might be to limit the length of members, and this might help somewhat indirectly, note that the key consideration is whether the DAs in the AB build on each other robustly.

 [^2]: Either by physically defining new members, or using facilities [like `{:split_here}`](https://dafny.org/dafny/DafnyRef/DafnyRef.html#sec-split_here) or IA mode itself.
 [^4]: Dafny itself seems to be exploring this path towards using smaller ABs, and even IA mode, by default.
 (Dafny issue #[5819](https://github.com/dafny-lang/dafny/issues/5819))